On regions of mixed unitarity for semigroups of unital quantum channels: Quantum dynamical semigroups of unital quantum channels

 where $G, L_j\in\M{d}, 1\leq j\leq n, n\geq 0$. \end{enumerate} Further, for a quantum dynamical semigroup $\{\Phi _t\},$ with generator $\mathcal{L} $ as above: (a) It is unital iff $\mathcal{L}(I)=0$ iff $G=-iH-\frac{1}{2}\sum _{j=1}^n L_j^*L_j$ for some self-adjoint $H$; (b) It is a quantum channel iff $\tr\big(\mathcal{L}(X)\big)=0$ for every $X\in \M{d}$ iff $G=-iH-\frac{1}{2}\sum _{j=1}^nL_jL_j^*.$

-In this article we are only considering unital quantum channels.
-It follows from the previous theorem that a linear map $\mathcal{L}:\M{d}\to \M{d}$ is the generator of a one parameter semigroup of unital quantum channels iff it has the form:
+In this article, we restrict our focus to unital quantum channels.
+In view of the preceding theorem, it follows that a linear map $\mathcal{L}:\M{d}\to \M{d}$ is the generator of a quantum dynamical semigroup of unital quantum channels iff it has the form:

 for some $H, L_j, 1\leq j\leq n$ in $\M{d}, ~n\geq 0,$ satisfying $H=H^*, ~\sum _{j=1}^nL_jL_j^*=\sum _{j=1}^nL_j^*L_j.$ \end{thm}